Premonoidal and Kleisli double categories: Kleisli double categories and premonoidality

 \sslabel{actions}

-Now we are ready to prove our double categorical version of the result known for categories and bicategories, that a strength of a monad induces an action of a monoidal ``category'' to the corresponding Kleisli ``category'' of the monad.
-As before, we may again consider two kinds of actions.
+In this subsection we prove our double categorical version of the result known for categories and bicategories, that a strength of a double monad induces an action of a monoidal double category to the corresponding Kleisli double category of the double monad.
+Here we first focus on vertical strengths, the case of horizontal strengths we leave for \sssref{h.str.induce act}.